TraceabilityInternet/TraceabilityDriver/README.md

 #### Selector Memory
 The `Memory` field is used to capture information from the database and store it to be accessed by the next sync cycle.
 This can be used to store information that is needed to be accessed by the next selector in the mapping such as where we last left off when syncing.

-- `@LastID` - This is the name of the memory variable that is stored.
+- `LastID` - This is the name of the memory variable that is stored.
     - `DefaultValue` - The default value for the memory variable.
     - `Field` - The field that is stored in the memory variable from the selector results.
     - `Type` - The data type of the memory variable which can be `Int32`, `Int64`, `String`, `DateTime`, or `Boolean`.